cgeoga/Vecchia.jl/README.md

 # Citation

-If you use this software in your work, please cite the package itself:
+If you use this software in your work, **particularly if you actually use second-order optimization with the real Hessians**,  please cite the package itself:
 ````
 @software{Geoga_Vecchia_jl,
   author = {Geoga, Christopher J.},